daz4126/Nanny-State/README.md

 # TLDR

-In summary, all you need to do to create a Nanny State app is the following:
+In summary, all you need to do to create a NANNY STATE app is the following:

-1) Import the Nanny State functions
+1) Import the NANNY STATE functions
 2) Create the initial state
 3) Create the view template
 4) Write event handlers to deal with user input
 5) Write transformer functions that update the state
 6) Call the `Nanny(state,view)` function

-The basic structure of any Nanny State app is:
+The basic structure of any NANNY STATE code is:

 ```
 import {Nanny,html,render} from 'https://daz4126.github.io/Nanny-State/main.js'